 Pulling the plug on using social media for personal reasons may not be for you.
 But social media time (whether used personally or professionally) should be scheduled time.

 And in regard to the news?

-If something is important enough to allow the day to be potentially ruined, someone who loves you will call.
+If something is important enough to allow the day to be potentially ruined, someone who cares about you will let you know.

 You have a friend or family member who's a news junkie.
 Everyone does.

-Let them inform you on what's important or you can wait till the end of the day to depress yourself (Oh, I mean inform yourself...) and watch the news or read something news-related.
+Let them inform you on what's important or you can wait till the end of the day to depress yourself (Oh, I mean inform yourself...) and watch the news or read something news-related then.